-3.2.2 Reliability
+3.2.3 Reliability

-As noted in section 4 of Part A of this submission, Western Power's assessment is that customers expect, and should receive an improvement in reliability performance from recent historic levels.
-In particular, Western Power is committed to delivering a 25% improvement in SAIDI performance for urban and rural customers across the SWIS over the next 4 years.
+As noted in section 4 of Part A of this document, Western Power's assessment is that customers expect, and should receive an improvement in reliability performance from recent historic levels.
+In particular, Western Power is committed to delivering a 25% improvement in SAIDI performance for customers in the SWIS over the next 4 years.
 This service performance improvement has implications primarily for distribution operating expenditure (discussed in section 4 of this Part C below) but it also has some implications for distribution capital expenditure.